kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 In this section you will provision a Certificate Authority that can be used to generate additional TLS certificates.

-Create the CA configuration file:
+Generate the CA configuration file, certificate, and private key:

 ```
+{

 cat > ca-config.json <<EOF
 {
   "signing": {